 A situation where the tenant can leave at three months' notice, but the landlord must wait to the end of the contract, is considered neutral between landlord and tenant, assuming

-• there is freedom to negotiate rent levels; and
+• There is freedom to negotiate rent levels; and

-• there is no right for the tenant to stay at the end of the contract.
+• There is no right for the tenant to stay at the end of the contract.

 What do you define as pro-tenant?

-What do you define as strongly pro-tenant?
+What do you define as pro-landlord?

 How we judge landlord and tenant relationships?